wso2/docs-is/en/docs/concepts/authorization/client-authentication.md

 # OAuth2.0 Client Authentication

-If the client type is [confidential](client-types.md), the client and authorization server should establish a client authentication method suitable for the security requirements of the authorization server.
+If the client type specified in the request is [confidential](client-types.md), the client and authorization server should establish a client authentication method suitable for the security requirements of the authorization server.
 This needs to be done ;

 - To ensure the tokens are issued only to legitimate clients.

-- Audit purposes.
+- Audit purposes

-There are few ways of client authentication.
+There are a few client authentication methods.

 - Basic Authentication (client_secret_basic)